hal-platform/hal/slate/source/index.html.md

 # Introduction

 This is documentation for the Hal API.
-You can use the API to access resources such as Applications, Servers, Deployments, Builds and Pushes.
+You can use the API to access resources such as Applications, Groups, Deployments, Builds and Pushes.

 <aside class="notice">
     <b>Please Note</b> -